-- Logon to AWS console and launch an instance using the ubuntu server AMI.
+Log in to the AWS console and launch an instance using the Ubuntu Server AMI.

-2. Once the instance is launched, SSH to your ubuntu server.
-Update package manager and install wget:
+Once the instance is launched, SSH into your Ubuntu server.
+Update the package manager and install wget:

 $ sudo DEBIAN_FRONTEND=noninteractive apt install --assume-yes xfce4 desktop-base

 Configure Chrome Remote Desktop to use Xfce by default:

 $ sudo bash -c 'echo "exec /etc/X11/Xsession /usr/bin/xfce4-session" > /etc/chrome-remote-desktop-session'

 Install xscreensaver as an alternative to the default Xfce locker, which is not compatible with remote desktop: